filonico/filonico.github.io/_pages/about.md

 <div style="text-align: justify">
   Hello everyone and welcome to my page!
-I am Filippo Nicolini, a <b>PhD student</b> at the University of Bologna working with people from the <a href="https://sites.google.com/view/evo-com-unibo/home" target="_blank">EVO · COM research group</a>.
+I am Filippo Nicolini, a <b>Research Associate</b> at the University of Leicester (UK) in the <a href="https://sites.google.com/view/feudalab/home" target="blank">Feuda Lab</a>.
+Previously, I was a PhD student at the University of Bologna (Italy) working with people from the <a href="https://sites.google.com/view/evo-com-unibo/home" target="_blank">EVO · COM research group</a>.

   <br />
   <br />